lgarron/barely-a-dev-server/README.md

 - serves the built `.js` files together with a fallback to `entryRoot` for static files.
   - Paths ending in `/` are mapped to `index.html` in the corresponding folder.

-When run with `"dev": false`, it writes these files to an output dir (`dist/` + the source root by default), ready to serve using your favorite static file server.
+When run with `"dev": false`, it writes these files to an output dir (`dist/` + the entry root by default), ready to serve using your favorite static file server.

 # Usage: